First Steps with elementary Development

 What’s next?

-In case you'd like to join in, I recommend checking out the Get Involved page for ways to contribute.
-Additionally, elementary announced yesterday that they did not get accepted into the Google Summer of Code this year, but shared a list of potential projects to work on.
-There's some pretty substantial projects listed here, so if you're looking for something to do, this seems like a good opportunity.
+If you’d like to join in, I recommend checking out the Get Involved page for ways to contribute.
+Additionally, elementary announced yesterday that they did not get accepted into the Google Summer of Code this year but shared a list of potential projects to work on.
+There are some pretty substantial projects listed here, so if you’re looking for something to do, this seems like a good opportunity.